Retail Inventory Management: Definition & 5 Best Practices

 5. Maintain Accurate Stock Counts

 Stock counts are an integral part of any successful inventory management plan and retail store operation.
 If you don’t know what products you have in stock and how many of each, it’s impossible to place accurate restock orders.
-This leads to sellouts and overstock situations—all of which impact profits.
+This leads to both stock-outs and overstock situations—all of which leave profits on the table.
 Accurate stock counts also tell you when you’re sitting on excess stock that needs to be marked down to get it moving.

 For retail, there are two main kinds of inventory counts that you need to consider: your cycle counts and your annual counts.
 Let’s take a look at what these inventory counts are and how they can function for your business.

-Cycle Counts are periodic partial counts of a line, department, or another group of merchandise.
-This lets you target specific goods, saving you time and helping you assess focused areas of your inventory.
-Additionally, they can be done frequently because they only tackle small segments of your inventory.
+Cycle counts are periodic partial counts of particular segments of your inventory, such as product lines.
+Cycle counts target specific goods, saving you time and helping you assess focused areas of your inventory.
+Additionally, they can be done frequently because they only tackle small portions of your inventory.

-For example, at my boutique, we performed weekly denim cycle counts where we would count all the denim we had, including size and style information.
-This gave store owners an ongoing view of our denim inventory and helped them time reorders or move stock around between our locations.
+For example, a boutique might perform weekly denim cycle counts where they count all the denim in stock, including size and style information.
+This gives store owners an ongoing view of their denim inventory and helps them properly time reorders or efficiently move stock around between locations.

 As a general rule of thumb, you want to perform more frequent cycle counts on high-turnover merchandise and less frequent cycle counts on your slow-selling items.
-Denim was one of our top-selling categories, which is why we counted it weekly.
-On the other hand, we didn’t sell many basics, so we didn’t need to update that count as frequently (about every six weeks).
+A boutique in which denim is a top-selling category might want to do weekly cycle counts for denim.
+On the other hand, it might only need to perform counts every six weeks for categories that don’t sell much.

 To perform a cycle count, follow these steps: